Last updated: 2026-07-26

 Comparing Buick and Nissan on reliability?
 This page compares their scores, NHTSA recall history, owner-reported complaints, and estimated annual repair costs across every model we track.

-Nissan currently leads with an average score of 77/100 compared to 75/100.
+Both makes currently share an average reliability score of 77/100.
 Scroll down for the full breakdown.

 Is Buick More Reliable Than Nissan?